Motorace Track Day

 Yellow stable Flag

-Attention, an insistent happened in the track (probably a fall) and we need to be careful.
+Attention, an incident happened in the track (probably a fall) and we need to be careful.
 When the yellow stable flag appears we are allowed to pass another rider.

 Yellow moving Flag